 Visual materials, i.e., drawings, paintings, prints, photographs, films, videos, etc. are to be found in many Harvard libraries.
 Records for many, but by no means all, individual Harvard University Library images are available in HOLLIS Images, an online catalog of images.
 Records include subjects and a thumbnail image.
 Images in the HOLLIS Images database are searched in HOLLIS; limit to Images under Refine My Results: Resource Type.

 WorldCat is a rich source of images, including digitized images and images clipped from periodicals (with usable citations), as well as collections and individual images available on onsite.
 Limiting your WorldCat search to Documents Type: Visual in Advanced Search results in a variety of search results including films, DVDs, etc. A search for particular types of visual materials can be done using Material Types.
-In Advanced Search, first select Limit type to: Visual, then adjust a search box to Material Type or Material Type Phrase (for multiple word Material types).
+In Advanced Search, adjust a search box to Material Type or Material Type Phrase (for multiple word Material types).
 Choose the appropriate Material types from this list (Scroll down to Visual Material).
 Put in ngr for 2-D images.

 Digital Collections at Harvard.
 Digitized versions of Harvard University Library collections.